quixbrics/Matrices/README.md

 Recall overwrites the current patterns and sounds.
 Save before you recall.

+### Full auto

+**FULL AUTO** runs the instrument by itself.
+It moves on an interval that changes every time, and mostly *invents* the next scene rather than recalling one — a random number of voices, fresh sounds on some of them, fresh patterns on others.
+Roughly a third of the time it drops one of your saved scenes in instead.
+Pinned blocks are still protected.

+It's the fastest way to find material worth keeping: let it run, and hit SAVE when something lands.

 ### FX

 Nine pads at the bottom of the page. **Hold to apply, drag up for depth, release to drop.**